 What About the Interest Rate?

-In general, rates for second homes and vacation homes are a little bit higher than the rates on primary homes.
+In general, the rates for rental property loans on second homes and vacation homes are a little bit higher than the rates on primary homes.
 That's true across the board with the majority of lenders, because they see a higher level of risk with second homes and a bigger chance that someone might default on their loan.
 Even if you're a great credit risk, that higher default chance is factored in for everyone who is buying a second home.
 It's not something you can avoid, but it's a good idea to make sure your credit is as good as possible, so you can get the lowest rate the bank is offering.

 Should You Just Pay Cash?